-Needles to say, that takes a great deal of time.
+Needless to say, that takes a great deal of time.
 I simply use cracked corn that I buy in the supermarket.
 I may be all about frugality and doingitmyselfness, but I am sure my neighbors will not appreciate my starting a fire to obtain hot ashes.
+If you can't find cracked corn where you live, dry golden hominy (link to affiliate store) would be your next best choice (though not the same).

 - 4 cups whole milk